Information for new master students

 One year is equivalent to 60 credits, which means that the full work load of one semester is 30 credits.
 Every semester is divided into smaller courses (usually 5 or 10 credits) and normally there is a written exam by the end of each course.
 This means that you will have 3–6 exams each term.
 See more information on exams.

 All the courses included in the programme are listed in the programme syllabus.
 However, you are not required to take all the courses from the list.
 The programme allows interested students to take a certain amount of other math courses not listed in the syllabus or courses from other areas as well.
-In the beginning of the autumn semester you will have a chance to meet with your study counsellor and discuss your study plan.
-After the welcome meeting in August you will receive an e-mail from your study counsellor with more information.

 In order to attend the courses you have to register for each course.
 Your study counsellor will register you for your courses after your first meeting.
 More information will be provided to you at the welcome meeting in August.
 You don’t have to do anything before your arrival in order to register.
 The only thing you need to remember is to bring your diploma if you are conditionally admitted.